NickSol148/NickSol148/README.md

 Hello,

 I am currently a dedicated software engineering student with a passion for cybersecurity.
-With my knowledgable understanding of programming languages, algorithms and software developement methodologies, I am extremely eager to leverage my knowledge and skills to have a meaningful impact on the cybersecurity field.
-The coursework and projects i have undergone have equipped me with the technical proficiency necessary to be successful in this career.
+With my knowledgable understanding of programming languages, algorithms and software development methodologies, I am extremely eager to leverage my knowledge and skills to have a meaningful impact on the cybersecurity field.
+The coursework and projects I have undergone have equipped me with the technical proficiency necessary to be successful in this career.
 I am committed to the continuous adaption and education needed in the evolving landscape of cybersecurity threats and solutions.
-I am excited about the prospect of applying my thirst for knowledge and education as well as my determination and enthusiasm to protect digital assets and the livelyhood of people.
+I am excited about the prospect of applying my thirst for knowledge and education as well as my determination and enthusiasm to protect digital assets and the livelihood of people.

 ## Objective
-[Provide Objective - Remove this afterwards]]

 My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming for a pen testing role in order to hone my skills and later transition into red teaming.